FABallemand/ProjetDeveloppementWeb/README.md

 - Create and improve commands (ordered listings, entity creation, relations and uniqueness constraint...) -> TP2
 - Command arguments (list by year, unique...) -> TA1
 - Orphan removal -> TA1
-- TODO: error edit shoe (cannot add shelf?)
 - TODO: issue edit shelf from easyadmin (query builder)
-- TODO: "Supprimez l’accès à la consultation des inventaires", contextualise shoe and cupboard creation, STEP 17
-- TODO: Contextualise adding an object (**Shoe**) to a galery (**Shelf**), STEP 18
-- TODO: fix login page style
+- TODO: fix login page style -> apply CSS manualy because it is not an automated form in the template...
-- TODO: add shoe marking?
 - TODO: private shelves are visible from member

 ## 👤 Author